Skip to content

 Parkinson’s is diagnosed when more than 50% of dopaminergic neurons have been destroyed.
 The loss in dopamine leads to the appearance of three motor symptoms: slowness of movements, rigidity – or stiff muscles – and tremors.

 The disease is complex, because other neurotransmitters may be affected by this neural degeneration.
-This may explain the symptoms that can arise over the course of the disease: mood changes, sleep problems, cognitive deficiencies, constipation, difficulty swallowing, loss of smell, urinary incontinence.
+This may explain the symptoms that can arise over the course of the disease: mood changes, sleep disturbances, cognitive deficiencies, constipation, difficulty swallowing, loss of smell, urinary incontinence, etc.

 In advanced stages, Parkinson’s disease leads to a gradual and full loss of independence in patients.